ASM 101 Human Origins and the Development of Culture. (3) F, S

 ASM 342 Human Biological Variation.
 (4) S

 Evolutionary interpretations of biological variation in living human populations, with emphasis on anthropological genetics and adaptation.
 Nutrition and disease and their relation to genetics and behavior.
 3 hours lecture, 3 hours lab.
 Prerequisites: ASM 101 and MAT 106 (or equivalent) or instructor approval.
-General Studies: SG.
+General Studies: S2.

 ASM 343 Primatology.
 (3) F